Bergen County Academies: History

 Bergen County Academies was conceived by John Grieco.
 The school was founded on a vocational school framework with the mission of preparing students for careers in math and science by promoting a problem-solving, project-based, technical learning environment.
 It has since departed from this model and adopted a more standard college-preparatory curriculum.

 The school originally began as a single academy, "The Academy for the Advancement of Science and Technology" (AAST), which shared the current campus with the Bergen County Technical High School now located in Teterboro.
 The first group of AAST students was inducted in 1992 for the graduating class of 1996.

 In 1997, additional academies opened on the campus: the Academy for Business and Computer Technology (ABCT), the Academy for Engineering and Design Technology (AEDT), and the Academy for Medical Science Technology (AMST).
 The following year saw the opening of three career institutes, renamed a year later to become academies: the Academy for Culinary Arts (ACA), the Academy for Power and Transportation (APT), and the Academy for Visual Arts and Graphic Communications (AVAGC).
 Soon, all seven programs began focusing on college preparation, adopting a liberal arts curriculum with a focus on their respective fields.

 In 2001, a dispute initiated by the Bergen County School Administrators' Association focused on what Paramus Superintendent Janice Dime called "elitism."
 Several sending districts threatened to withdraw funding from the school.
 In response, the Bergen County Technical Schools agreed to increase the transparency of the admissions process and enter into talks with a number of sending districts.

 In 2002, APT was eliminated.
 ABCT was split into the Academy for Business and Finance (ABF) and the Academy for Telecommunications and Computer Science (ATCS).
-In 2012, ATCS turned its attention away from Telecommunications and towards Technology, and so was rechristened the Academy for Technology and Computer Science.
+In 2012, ATCS turned its attention away from Telecommunications and towards Technology, and so was renamed the Academy for Technology and Computer Science.
 ACA added hotel administration to its coursework and became the Academy for Culinary Arts and Hospitality Administration (ACAHA).
 AVAGC expanded its scope to include performing arts and became the Academy for Visual and Performing Arts (AVPA).

 The school itself has also changed its name numerous times, from "Bergen County Regional Academies" to "Bergen Academies" to "Bergen County Academy" and to the present "Bergen County Academies."

 BCA was certified to offer the IB Diploma Programme in January 2004, making it one of only 17 schools in New Jersey to offer the IB program at the high school level.